Gemeda4927/Gemeda4927/README.md

 <br/><br/>

-<sub>⭐ All stat cards pull live data from GitHub on every page load — no static numbers.</sub>
+<sub>All stat cards pull live data from GitHub on every page load — no static numbers.</sub>

 </div>